Orestarxx/react_ts_homeworks/README.md

 # lesson 2
-rendered some users(30) with button which must show onClick user`s posts
+rendered some users(30) with button which must show onClick user`s posts then tried it with other APIs and made an easy pagination task
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).